imvu/bluesteel/README.md

 - Make commits as atomic and small as possible.
 - Write test for all the code you write.
+- Make a pull request and submit it.
 - For any related question, please contact `llorens.marti@gmail.com`